-The COVID-19 pandemic has highlighted the condition of viral pneumonia as a consequence of SARS-CoV-2 infection, leading to several million lives lost globally between 2020 and 2022 - though it would be remiss of us not to contrast this with the 11 million lives lost each year to sepsis around the world.
-Once the virus becomes endemic, it is expected to continue to claim lives each year among vulnerable people albeit in much smaller numbers.
+The COVID-19 pandemic highlighted the condition of viral pneumonia as a consequence of SARS-CoV-2 infection, leading to several million lives lost globally between 2020 and 2023 - though it would be remiss of us not to contrast this with the 11 million lives lost each year to sepsis around the world.
+Now that the virus is endemic, it is expected to continue to claim lives each year among vulnerable people albeit in much smaller numbers.
 Viral pneumonia is also seen as a consequence of infection with other viruses, as with 'flu and other seasonal viruses, which cause many admissions to our Intensive Care Units each year.